PrakritiRajbhandari/Assignment_5/README.md

-# Assignment_5 Daily Work Planner
+# Assignment_5 Work Day Scheduler

-This is a Daily work Planner.
+This is a Work Day Scheduler.
 This is build using HTML,CSS and jQuery.
 You can add your daily work.

 Function of this quiz: